docker/docs/ucp/installation/plan-production-install.md

 ## Using external CAs

 You can customize UCP to use certificates signed by an external Certificate Authority.
-When using your own certificates, take in consideration that you need to have a certificate bundle that has:
+If you decide to use your own CAs take in consideration that:

+* During the installation you need to copy the ca.pem, cert.pem, and key.pem
+files across all controller hosts,
-* A ca.pem file with the root CA public certificate,
+* The ca.pem is the root CA public certificate
-* A cert.pem file with the server certificate and any intermediate CA public certificates.
-This certificate should also have SANs for all addresses used to reach the UCP controller,
+* The cert.pem is the server cert plus any intermediate CA public certificates,
+* The cert.pem should have SANs for all addresses used to reach UCP,
-* A key.pem file with server private key.
+* The key.pem is the server private key,

 You can have a certificate for each controller, with a common SAN.
 As an example, on a three node cluster you can have: